oscarwieland/OscarWieland/README.md

 #### Python projects
 - [Stackoverflow predictions](https://github.com/oscarwieland/Machine-Learning-project)

+The objective of this project is to develop an accurate machine learning model to automate the tagging of user-generated posts on Stack Overflow.
+These tags improve the platform's usability by helping users filter and find content relevant to their expertise.
+To achieve this, we began with exploratory data analysis (EDA) to understand the patterns in the dataset, which includes posts and their corresponding tags.
+We then tested multiple machine learning models, including Support Vector Machine (SVM), Logistic Regression, and Random Forest, selecting the best based on training time, testing time, and accuracy.
+Feature engineering was performed to process the text, employing techniques like tokenization, vectorization, and TF-IDF (Term Frequency-Inverse Document Frequency) to transform raw text into a machine-readable format.
+Finally, we evaluated our models using accuracy as the key metric, measuring the proportion of correctly predicted tags for each post.

 ***Skills used***: Natural Lenguage Processing (NLP), Machine learning models (Support Vector Machine, Logistic Regression, Random Forest)

 #### Power BI projects